treeverse/lakeFS/docs/reference/object-model.md

 A commit is identified by its _commit ID_, a digest of all contents of the commit.
 Commit IDs are by nature long, so a unique prefix may be used to abbreviate them (but note that short prefixes can become non-unique as the repository grows, so prefer to avoid abbreviating when storing commits for the long term).
-A commit may also be identified by using a tag or a branch.
-A repository can be read from any commit.
+A commit may also be identified by using a textual definition, called a _ref_.
+Examples of refs include tags, branches, and expressions.
+The state of the repository at any commit is always readable.

+#### Tags

 A _tag_ is an immutable pointer to a single commit.
 Tags have readable names.
 Because tags are commits, a repository can be read from any tag.
+Example tags:

+* `v2.3` to mark a release
+* `dev:jane-before-v2.3-merge` to mark Jane's private temporary point.

+#### Branches

 A _branch_ is a mutable pointer to a commit and its staging area.
 Repositories are readable from any branch, but they are also **writable** to a branch.
 The _staging area_ associated